TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-08-introducing-punchcard-object-configs-for-laravel.md

 title: "Introducing Punchcard - Object Configs for Laravel"

 perex: |
-    What would you like to ride on a higway: a city bike or a Tesla car? **To move fast, we have to feel safe**.
+    What would you like to ride on a highway: a city bike or a Tesla car? **To move fast, we have to feel safe**.

-    Last month I've [made a head jump to to Laravel](/blog/why-I-migrated-this-website-from-symfony-to-laravel) ecosystem.
-The migration itself went very well, as most of the code is inutitive.
+    Last month I had [made a head jump to Laravel](/blog/why-I-migrated-this-website-from-symfony-to-laravel) ecosystem.
+The migration went very well, as most of the code is intuitive.
 There was just one clear bottle-neck: the array configs.
 ---

-Sometimes, I remove config that were not needed.
-But sometimes a crucial line was missing and Laravel throws error about missing service.
+Sometimes, I remove config that was not needed.
+But sometimes, a crucial line is missing, and Laravel throws an error about missing service.

 <br>